 Moreover, the stock markets in general have experienced substantial volatility that has often been unrelated to the operating performance of individual companies.
 These broad market fluctuations may also adversely affect the trading price of our common stock.
 An increase in the market price of our common stock, which is uncertain and unpredictable, may be the sole source of gain from an investment in our common stock.
-An investment in our common stock may not be appropriate for investors who require dividend income.
+An increase in the market price of our common stock may not be appropriate for investors who require dividend income.
 We have never declared or paid cash dividends on our capital stock and do not anticipate paying any cash dividends on our capital stock in the foreseeable future.
 We currently intend to retain all available funds and any future earnings to fund the development and growth of our business.
 As a result, capital appreciation, if any, of our common stock will be the sole source of gain for stockholders for the foreseeable future.
+Accordingly, an investment in our common stock may not be appropriate for investors who require for stockholders for the foreseeable future.
 Accordingly, an investment in our common stock may not be appropriate for investors who require dividend income or investors who are not prepared to bear a significant risk of losses from such an investment.